superlayzer/modern-node-template/README.md

 ## 🌍 Environment Variables

-This project uses dotenv for environment variable management with type-safe configuration.
+This project uses dotenv + Zod for environment variable management with runtime type validation and type-safe configuration.

 ### Setup